 - Flight of ideas, or rapid topic changes based on connections that are difficult to follow

-- Thought blocking, or suddenly becoming silent in the middle of a goal-directed speech
+- Thought blocking, or suddenly becoming silent in the middle of goal-directed speech

 These symptoms range in severity.
-Early symptoms of psychosis are often subtler, while more severely disorganized speech patterns, like echolalia and “word salad” typically only arise in the acute phase of a psychotic disorder.
+Early symptoms of psychosis are often subtle, while more severely disorganized speech patterns, like echolalia and “word salad,” typically only arise in the acute phase of a psychotic disorder.

 Abnormal Motor Behavior

 People with psychotic disorders often move in unusual ways.
 Motor disturbances are especially prevalent in people with schizophrenia, which may involve differences in the parts of the brain associated with movement.